Pardners

 The inciting incident occurs at 11 minutes when News arrives that the ranch Wade Jr. Inherited is in danger - outlaws are threatening to take over the property, and Slim Mosely needs help defending it..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Wade Jr. Makes the active choice to leave his comfortable New York life and journey West to the ranch, despite his mother's objections and his own fear., moving from reaction to action.
+This demonstrates the protagonist's commitment to Wade Jr. Makes the active choice to leave his comfortable New York life and journey West to the ranch, despite his mother's objections and his own fear., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: Wade Jr. Has a moment of apparent success, either impressing the townspeople or winning over Matilda, making it seem like he might actually succeed in saving the ranch., fundamentally raising what's at risk.
+Significantly, this crucial beat False victory: Wade Jr. Has a moment of apparent success, either impressing the townspeople or winning over Matilda, making it seem like he might actually succeed in saving the ranch., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 66 minutes (75% through) represents the emotional nadir.
 Here, All seems lost - the outlaws have the upper hand, Wade Jr. Is exposed as a fraud who can never live up to his father's legacy, and the ranch appears doomed.
-Metaphorical death of his false confidence., indicates the protagonist at their lowest point.
+Metaphorical death of his false confidence., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 79% of the runtime.
 Wade Jr. Realizes he doesn't need to be his father - he can use his own unique skills and courage.
 Slim or Matilda helps him see that being himself is enough., demonstrating the transformation achieved throughout the journey.